Jim-Walk/Software-Development-Assessment/README.md

 ## Quick Start

-After you've installed mongodb and you're sure it's up and running, simply import the data using the import script in the db folder.
+After you've installed mongodb and you're sure it's up and running, simply import the data using the import script.
 ```
 python3 database.py
 ```